pluralsight/guides/published/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

-Before we dive right into the basics of test-driven development (TDD), please note that it’s highly useful to first have an understanding of writing programs using JavaScript (this will help you fully understand the steps we’re about to take with TDD).
-If you choose to move forward without the JavaScript experience, some patterns used in the code below may seem confusing--but it’s not the end of the world and you should still feel free to join in.

 The purpose of this article is to demonstrate how TDD works, whether or not you fully grasp the nitty-gritty particulars beforehand.
 Feel free to skim through just to get the big picture, and don't worry about working through every single detail.

 We’ll begin by walking through the development of a small project in a test-driven way.
 The first part will focus on unit tests, and the last part on code coverage.
 If you want to experiment with the project on your own, there is a [repository hosted on GitHub that puts together all the code from this article](https://github.com/peterolson/Introduction-to-Test-Driven-Development-in-Javascript).